exosphere-project/exosphere/docs/style.md

 ### Design System

-- Exosphere has a design system explorer (powered by [elm-ui-explorer](https://github.com/kalutheo/elm-ui-explorer)) showcasing Exosphere's widgets & their "story" variants.
+- Exosphere has a design system explorer (powered by [elm-ui-explorer](https://github.com/kalutheo/elm-ui-explorer)) showcasing Exosphere's widgets.
 - Launch the design system explorer (with live updates) using:

     ```bash
     npm run live-design-system
     ```

+- Each widget has variations or "stories" with notes to explain their usage.
+- Stories are chosen to be illustrative & you can review the code for each in `src/DesignSystem/Explorer`.

 ### How to Add New Widgets